jyeo/jyeo/README.md

-- 👋 Hello everyone, I’m Jasper Yeo --- @jyeo
+- 👋 I’m Jasper Yeo, an amateur applied mathematics student.
 - 👀 Notable interests: amateur approach to TensorFlow [using foundations in JAVA, Python, and C++]
 - 🌱 Current Academic Pursuits: JAVA[intermediate], Python[introductory], and C++[introductory].
 - 💞️ Collaborations: Any projects to provide a foundation in Full-Stack projects